From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Open Science

 \section{Open Science}

-To comply with the USENIX Security open science requirements and support reproducibility, we release the artifacts needed to evaluate our contribution via an anonymized repository link: \url{https://anonymous.4open.science/r/From-spark-to-fire-6E0C/}.
+To support reproducibility and NDSS artifact evaluation, we release the artifacts needed to evaluate our contribution via an anonymized repository link: \url{https://anonymous.4open.science/r/From-spark-to-fire-6E0C/}.
 The release includes source code, datasets, and experiment scripts sufficient to reproduce the reported results.
-To reduce dual use risk, the artifact package does not include any deployment ready automation intended for real world misuse.
+To reduce dual-use risk, the artifact package does not include any deployment-ready automation intended for real-world misuse.